Mike Johnson (offensive lineman): Professional career

-Johnson was drafted 98th overall in the third round of the 2010 NFL Draft by the Atlanta Falcons.
+Johnson was selected 98th overall in the third round of the 2010 NFL draft by the Atlanta Falcons.
 On June 19, the Falcons signed Johnson to a deal.
 He played two games in 2011 spending most of the season on injured reserve.
 He played 16 games in 2012 as the second string guard and a blocking tight end on goal line/short yardage situations.
 Johnson, who went into the preseason as the projected starter at right tackle, suffered a fractured fibula and dislocated left ankle on August 6, 2013, and was placed on injured reserve three days later.

 Johnson retired from the NFL before the 2015 season began and several months after being released from the Falcons.